Pickledire/Cardsite/README.md

 - `src/components/cards/cardcss.css` – Magic card-specific styles

 ## Notes
-- For now, the site only displays a single card in the center of the screen.
+- For now, the site only displays a single card in the center of the screen, with two custom cards and buttons.

 ---

+# Current New Features:
+- Buttons to browse created cards
+- Two customs cards with data handled props
+- Better card design
+- Simple card backs
+- Flipping animation when changing card

 ## Future updates
-- Will add buttons to browse through custom created cards
-- Custom created cards with art and descriptions
-- Animations
 - Better site design and look
 - Card types
+- More cards
 - Descriptions for keywords